karimzade4444/karimzade4444/README.md

 ---

-# 💻 Current Focus

-✔ React

-✔ TypeScript

-✔ Tailwind CSS

-✔ React Query

-✔ Zustand

-✔ REST API

-✔ Responsive UI
+# 🎯 Looking For

+- 🚀 Frontend Internship
+- 💼 Junior Frontend Position
+- 🤝 Open Source Projects
+- 👨‍💻 Collaboration with Developers

 ---

-# 🎯 Looking For

-- Frontend Internship
-- Junior Frontend Position
-- Open Source Projects
-- Team Collaboration
+# 💬 Favorite Quote

+> **"Great software is built one commit at a time."**

 ---